cse3901-2021au-29111/AnimeProfilePicsFinalProject/README.md

 Admin accounts can be created just like a user
+The password of each user will be hidden
 Rating number must be between 1 and 5
 Admins can create teams, assign teams to students, and assign labs to teams A student can be in more than one teams